karlgrieshop/Bioinformatics_Onboarding/README.md

 6. In VS Code, attach the empty `Command_line_tutorial.md` to your Copilot conversation (and ensure the `README.md` is still attached as well).

-7. Prompt Copilot to cut-and-paste your self-guided command line tutorial from in between "*Elephant*" and "*Tiger*" of your `README.md` script (or by explicit line numbers if needed) into this new empty `Command_line_tutorial.md` file. *(Yes, you could cut-and-paste this manually yourself, but practice prompting Copilot well enough to get what you want out of it, and check its work.)*
+7. Prompt Copilot to cut-and-paste your self-guided command line tutorial from in between "*Elephant*" and "*Tiger*" of your `README.md` script (or by explicit line numbers if needed) into this new empty `Command_line_tutorial.md` file. *(Yes, you could cut-and-paste this manually yourself, but practice prompting Copilot well enough to get what you want out of it so you can put it to good use later.)*

-8. Review the changes, accept (`Keep`) them, and save both files.
+8. Review the changes, accept (`Keep`) them if you got what you wanted (fix little things manually if needed), and save both files.
 Your local clone of the repo should now look like this:

 ```
 Bioinformatics_Onboarding/